Lesterpaintstheworld/terminal-velocity/style_guide.md

   - Use bullet points for lists to enhance readability.
   - Italicize key terms when first introduced (e.g., *Universal Basic Compute*).
 - **Detailed Examples**:
   - Provide examples of character dialogue that reflect their unique voices.
+For instance, Isabella might say, "We must embrace AI as partners, not threats," while Marcus might counter, "But at what cost to our humanity?"
+  - Include sample descriptions that illustrate the desired tone and atmosphere, such as: "The auditorium buzzed with anticipation, a sea of eager faces illuminated by the glow of screens, each person waiting for the dawn of a new era."
+- **Detailed Examples**:
+  - Provide examples of character dialogue that reflect their unique voices.
   - Include sample descriptions that illustrate the desired tone and atmosphere.
 - Use active voice to create a sense of immediacy (e.g., "The AI calculated the results" instead of "The results were calculated by the AI").